xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 ![quickstart-9.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-9.png)

-Please do mind that the Quickstart Onboarding Wizard allows setting up the very basic store configuration.
+Please do mind that the Onboarding Wizard allows setting up the very basic store configuration.
 For a more robust store setup read on the guides from this manual that are aimed to help you to configure your online store to meet your business requirements and make your dreams of selling online come true!